cosmodesi/bright_analysis/README.rst

 .. _DESI: https://desi.lbl.gov

-Collection of routines to reduce and analyse the output of DESI catalog ('quick') survey simulations, specifically for bright epochs (MWS and BGS).
+Routines to manipulate and analyse the output of DESI catalogue ('quick') survey simulations, specifically for bright epochs (MWS and BGS).

+See https://github.com/cosmodesi/desibgsdev for BGS-specific science analysis code dvelopment.

 Installing a Product
 ====================